LivePersonInc/knowledge-center-archive/pages/documents/FAQs/login-and-password-faqs.md

 ## What timezone is being used in the workspace?

-The timestamps visible in both the Agent and Manager workspaces will reflect the local time pertaining to the specific device with which the viewer is accessing the Conversational Cloud.
+The timestamps visible in both the Agent and Manager workspaces will reflect the timezone relating to the specific device with which the viewer is accessing the Conversational Cloud.

 * Report Builder - the timezone of the account
 * Web History - Local Computer Time